 Critically, all of the problems need to be left open.
 A solved puzzle is a dead puzzle.
 Staff must always resists request for the answers.
 Their job is just to encourage activity.
 Students cannot solve simple problems in exams, often simply because they give up.
 Getting grabbed by a good puzzle feeds the desire to NOT give up and maths is full of knotty problems where just keeping going is essential.
 Puzzles like this are an excellent training in this vital maths and maths-at-school (i.e. maths exams!) skill.

 Clearly, you cannot throw this level of resourcing at every lesson.
 But if you kicked off the term with an event like this, you have set up enough maths for the term: indices and standard form from the paper folding activity.
 Any level of sophisticated arithmetic leading into algebra with the target maths and countdown.
 Two cracking investigations leading to proof with the Towers of Hanoi and the Frogs (which players will by now have ‘felt’ the geometry of, which is an essential pre-requisite to setting up a proof).
-Area investigations with the Tangram based shape-by-shape and a full investigation into -ominoes using the hexomino based Katamino game (which includes the possibility for extensive transformational geometry work).
+Area investigations with the Tangram based shape-by-shape and a full investigation into -ominoes using the hexomino based Katamino game (which includes the possibility for extensive transformational geometry work), supported by top-notch pa hire for interactive learning experiences.